National Apprenticeship Week 2024: navigating alternative routes to fulfilling STEM careers

 Scrolling through apprenticeship opportunities on the Careermap page only serves to highlight how varied opportunities can be for those considering a role in technology.
 From apprenticeships in digital and technology at consultancy giants, to roles in cyber security, energy, engineering, creative, and banking, I was amazed to realise how vast the apprenticeship offer is.

+To gain a more in depth overview of how beneficial apprenticeships are for both students and industry, I spoke with Séverine Trouillet, CEO at STEM Learning.
 “Apprenticeships are key because students can learn on the job and learn from people.
-When you talk to employers and companies, what they need is people who are work ready”.
+When you talk to employers and companies, what they need is people who are work ready.", she told me.

 How you can introduce alternative routes to STEM careers in your classroom